FrancoisRandall/SimpleGame/README.md

 * Three enemies moving from all directions on the screen
 * One prize, which if caught, wins you the game

-If there are any further questions regarding this simple game, kindly send me an email to fmrandall7895@gmail.com.
+If there are any further questions regarding adding the dditional functionality to the game, kindly send me an email to fmrandall7895@gmail.com.
+If there are any further questions regarding the initial code provided by HyperionDev, kindly send an email to support@hyperiondev.com.